stain/s11.no/content/2020/prov/installing-provtoolbox-in-windows/index.md

 Following the link for downloading [Stable Windows Install Packages](https://www2.graphviz.org/Packages/stable/windows/) we are unfortunately thrown into an undocumented directory browsing.
 We found that the [cmake/Release/x64 installer](https://www2.graphviz.org/Packages/stable/windows/10/cmake/Release/x64/) worked well on 64-bit Windows (for older 32-bit Windows, try [Win32](https://www2.graphviz.org/Packages/stable/windows/10/cmake/Release/Win32/)).

-You will need to allow the unsifned package to install
+You will need to allow the unsigned package to install

 ![](image-14.png)